It Couldn't Happen to a Nicer Guy

 It Couldn't Happen to a Nicer Guy is a 1974 American made-for-television black comedy film starring Paul Sorvino and JoAnna Cameron.
 The film was co-written and produced by Arne Sultan as an ABC Movie of the Week installment.
+The film was one of Sorvino's first leading roles.

+In the film, a salesman is kidnapped and raped by a beautiful woman.
+He is left naked in a small town, and he has to explain what happened to him.

 Plot

-Harry Walters, a stout real estate salesman who is randomly picked up by a beautiful woman, Wanda Olivia Wellman, then raped at gunpoint as a prank.
+Harry Walters is a stout real estate salesman who is randomly picked up by a beautiful woman, Wanda Olivia Wellman.
+He is subsequently raped at gunpoint as a prank.
 He is later dropped off naked in a small town and left to explain to his wife, friends, and the police how he was both kidnapped and raped by a woman.